miratechcorp/CsProjArrange/README.md

  - The input comes from standard input.
  - The output goes to standard output.
- - The list of sticky element names is:
+ - The list of sticky element names is the `[Default]` value, which expands to:
    - `Task`
    - `PropertyGroup`
    - `ItemGroup`